abhikpai/mps_sadc/README.md

 ### Instructions to run the Code

-- The main file is "sadc.m".
+- Just run the file named "sadc.m".
 Here's an example of how to run it:
 ```
 [clust_id,gt_id] = sadc(91,20,15); % syntax : sadc(scene_no,eps_threshold,aplha_threshold)
 ```